bradshawsguide/website/src/content/01-stations/208-basingstoke/station.md

 ----
 info:
 - term: Hotels
-  description: Angel; Red Lion; Wheat Sheaf.
+  desc: Angel; Red Lion; Wheat Sheaf.
 - term: Market Days
-  description: Wednesday and Saturday.
+  desc: Wednesday and Saturday.
 - term: Fairs
-  description: Easter Tuesday, Wednesday in Whitsun Week, September 23rd and October 10th.
+  desc: Easter Tuesday, Wednesday in Whitsun Week, September 23rd and October 10th.
 ----
 text: Basingstoke is a straggling, ill-built town, situated on the left in the valley.
 It is, nevertheless, a place of great antiquity, and appears in Domesday Book as a "market town."
 It enjoyed the privilege of sending members to parliament, and exercised that right as early as the reigns of Edwards I. and II.
 Charles the First conferred upon it its first charter of incorporation, and it is still a municipal borough, possessing an annual revenue of nearly 2,000*l*.
 Formerly it carried on a rather considerable business in druggets, which has since fallen off, and the inhabitants now mainly depend on the corn and malt trades.
 It possesses several charities, one of which was established by a bequest from Sir J. Lancaster, the navigator, who was a native.